Employment At-Will: Pennsylvania

 Federal law and guidance on this subject should be reviewed together with this section.

-Author: Celia M. Joseph, Fisher Phillips
+Authors: Celia M. Joseph and Christin Choi, Fisher Phillips

 - Employment relationships in Pennsylvania are presumed to be at-will, meaning the employment relationship can be terminated by either party, at any time, with or without cause.
 See The At-Will Relationship.

 - Pennsylvania recognizes limited exceptions to the at-will presumption, including written and verbal contracts and public policy exceptions.
 See Employment At-Will Exceptions.